Investing in a more just and vibrant Bay Area for current and future generations.

 If continuing turmoil requires us to revert to crisis response mode again, and again: okay.
 Since the markers we once depended on to maintain our cadence are gone, we’ll be guided by our shared values.
 They are more than enough — and have steered us well through 2020.

 Our values led us to actions we likely wouldn’t have undertaken if we weren’t faced with turmoil in every direction.
 We launched the Learning Lab earlier than planned, providing youth with an encouraging space where they could influence the Fund’s grantmaking and public education in the Bay Area.
 And that led us to another new area of grantmaking: supporting community-based mental health services for youth in response to Covid-19.
 We developed Arts Learning Pods, addressing our deep concern about families’ need for safe child care, young people’s continued access to the arts, and the solvency of arts communities in a time of no performances, no ticket sales, and no income.
-We also hadn’t specifically funded rental relief programs before, yet the Fund invested $1MM into rental relief in 2020.
+We also hadn’t specifically funded rental relief programs before, yet the Fund invested $1 million into rental relief in 2020.

 Trustees and staff redoubled their commitment to racial justice, gender justice, and equity.
 That will be an ongoing piece of our work.
 Unless we address the underlying issues and causes of inequity, the Fund cannot be as impactful as we seek to be.
 The Fund’s staff is taking a deep look at its existing grantmaking through a racial justice lens and trustees approved support for a new cohort of racial justice-focused grants.
-These grants will support community organizing and movement organizations led by Black people, and organizations that invest in the Black community’s health and wellbeing.
+These grants will support community organizing and movement organizations led by Black people and organizations that invest in the Black community’s health and wellbeing.

 Trustees also approved an additional draw from the corpus in 2021 so the Fund can continue to address the immediate needs of Bay Area families and communities hardest hit by the pandemic, while building the voices and movements that will guide us toward a stronger, more inclusive society going forward.

-I’m proud of this work, of our staff and board and, still, there is so much work left undone.
+I’m proud of this work, of our staff and board; and still, there is so much work left undone.

-2020 was a hard year.
+This was a hard year.
 We know people are suffering.
 We know how hard it is to make clear decisions when surrounded by so much uncertainty.
 Yet, we’re in this fight.
-And we’re committed to getting closer to a just and vibrant Bay Area every day and every way we can.
+And we’re committed to getting closer to a just and vibrant Bay Area every day and in every way we can.

 Sincerely,